arm/mlia/README.md

 ## Introduction

-This tool is used to help AI developers design and optimize neural network models for efficient inference on Arm® targets by enabling performance analysis and providing actionable advice early in the model development cycle.
+This tool is used to help AI developers design and optimize neural network models for efficient inference on Arm® targets (e.g. Cortex®-M55 and Ethos™-U55/Ethos™-U65, Cortex®-M85 and Ethos™-U55) by enabling performance analysis and providing actionable advice early in the model development cycle.
 The final advice can cover the operator list, performance analysis and suggestions for model inference run on certain hardware before/after applying model optimization